atmtools/typhon/doc/tutorials/fileset.rst

 Okay, this may be not very practical for netCDF files since it just returns a lot of byte strings.
-Of course, we could use the `python-netcdf` module for reading the files but our Dataset object provides a much easier way:
+Of course, we could use the `python-netcdf` module for reading the files but our FileSet object provides a much easier way:

 .. code-block:: python